scalacenter/course-management-tools/docs/workflows.md

   exercise that is followed by one or more exercises: the "effect" of the changes needs to be applied to subsequent exercises.
 The generic approach when using **_git_** is to apply interactive rebasing.
-  Obviously, there's no way we can do this on the CMT main repository and that's where `cmta linearize` and `cmta delinearize` come in.
+  Obviously, there's no easy way to do this directly on the CMT main repository and that's where `cmta linearize` and `cmta delinearize` come in.

 A _linearized_ repo is a git repository in which each exercise in the CMT main repo repository is "mapped" to a commit.
-We'll use a different main repository named `lunatech-beginner-quarkus-course-v2` to illustrate the _linearize_/_delinearize_ workflow.
+We'll the same main repository `lunatech-beginner-quarkus-course-v2` as before to illustrate the _linearize_/_delinearize_ workflow.

 The following diagrams depicts the _linearization_ process: